cs3110/textbook/src/chapters/data/trees.md

 ## Representation with Records

-Next, let's revise our tree type to use use a record type to represent a tree node.
+Next, let's revise our tree type to use a record type to represent a tree node.
 In OCaml we have to define two mutually recursive types, one to represent a tree node, and one to represent a (possibly empty) tree:

 ```{code-cell} ocaml
 type 'a tree =